Temporal Validity and "wrong" results10 Jan 2017

 You get an error, which is also the expected behaviour.
 But what happens when you delete the only existing time dimension on the table and query the table again.

 Oracle successfully executes the query and simply ignores the temporal validity clause.
-If someone accidentally drops your time dimension your application won't notice and you get wrong results all the time until you have to analyze it because it became an issue (which will probably be very soon).
+If someone accidentally drops your time dimension you won’t notice but get wrong results.

 In my opinion the correct behaviour in this situation would be returning an error, as it is the case when you have an already existing time dimension on the table but use a non-existing one in the query.
 I already filed a bug in MOS to ask whether this is a bug or a design decision and I will keep this post updated on the outcome.